superlinked/VectorHub/docs/home.md

 # Let's learn about Vectors!

-VectorHub is a free open-source learning hub for people interested in adding vector retrieval to their ML stack to help them -
+VectorHub is a community-driven learning hub for people interested in adding vector retrieval to their ML stack to help them -

 * Explore easy to follow learning materials to create MVPs